 Digital Video Studio

 Digital video editing and production has become an in-demand skill for digital designers.
-In this three-module Intensive program Digital Video Studio, you'll learn how to produce and edit video, mastering the basics of setting up video shoots and editing them for continuity and storytelling.
+In this program, you'll learn how to produce and edit videos for continuity and storytelling.
+Starting with the basics, you will learn non-linear video modification, film direction, digital sound editing and move to more advanced topics of pre-productions, motion paths and interpolation, and layering video and audio for an optimal finished product.
 A module on Adobe After Effects explores how to create title sequences and motion graphics effects for your movies.

 Upon successful completion of the Digital Video Studio program, you’ll know how to:

 - Apply foundation concepts in non-linear video modification, film direction, and digital sound editing.

 - Shoot, capture, edit, and output short video projects, organizing footage and modifying it into a coherent sequence.

 - Set up short video projects and shoot them using a variety of appropriate camera angles, shots, and framing.

 - Apply techniques for establishing or breaking continuity in a video sequence.